yelpspoon/aliases/README.md

 _ssh2servers'
 ```

+> and then this function can be used as an alias and invoked as below
 `ssh2servers server1@aruva.xyz server2@aruva.xyz`

 #### Other functions can be built.
 Below are a few examples
 > A function that searches for a specific file or directory in the current directory and all subdirectories:
 `finddir() { find . -name $1 }`